What Is Blockchain Technology and How Does It Work?

 What Is Blockchain Technology?

-Blockchain is a distributed database that records transactions in "blocks" linked together in a chronological chain, where each block is cryptographically secured and cannot be altered once added, creating an immutable record that no single entity controls.
+Blockchain is a distributed database that records transactions in blocks linked together in a chronological chain, where each block is cryptographically secured and cannot be altered once added, creating an immutable record that no single entity controls.

 At its core, blockchain allows data to be stored across a network of computers in a secure and decentralized manner.
 This means no single entity has control over the data, making it more resistant to hacks and tampering.